 2023 DIY Travel Guide: The Masungi Georeserve Experience

 Tucked in the dense rainforests of Baras in the province of Rizal is a well-protected sanctuary that makes an ideal setting for communing with nature.
 Masungi Georeserve, whose name was derived from the word “masungki,” meaning “spiked,” is a conservation area and a rustic rock garden painted with scenic views and limestone landscapes.

 From being under the constant threat of illegal logging, mining, and quarrying activities in the late 90s up to the committed reforestation and rehabilitation efforts today, Masungi Georeserve has grown to be an exemplar of environmental protection and conservation.

 The vast 1,500+ hectares of land serves as an avenue to share the love for nature, sustainable development, and geotourism with guests and surrounding communities.

 The Masungi Discovery Trail

 Guests are allowed to go through the conservation area and come up close to the karst terrain via the Discovery Trail – a 3 to 4-hour hike full of rock scrambling, rope climbing, bridge crossing, and sightseeing.

 “It’s not a mere walk in the park, though, as there’s still a lot of challenging ups and downs on the trail.”

 Aside from its prime attractions, the Masungi Discovery Trail also offers an informative tour addressing the ecological relevance of Masungi and providing a deeper understanding of the area.
 You’ll learn about various plant species and wildlife – and a chance to encounter them – along the hike.

 But that doesn’t mean you won’t sweat.
 The Discovery Trail will lead visitors to its challenging elements that would test one’s presence of mind, balance, and fear of heights.

-Thick steel cable wires were connected and shaped to form a giant web-like structure over a cluster of limestones.
+Thick steel cable wires were connected and shaped to form a giant web-like structure over a limestone cluster.
 Sapot was built to prevent damage to the rocks underneath while offering a 360-degree view of the surrounding area, including the Laguna de Bay on one side and the great Sierra Madre mountain range on the opposite.